The ongoing costs of owning a car can be enough to drive your finances over a cliff if you’re not careful.

 Buckle your seatbelts and read on to see a break-down of how much the average Aussie driver can expect to spend on these things each year.

 Fuel is almost certainly the car expense you’ll pay for the most regularly.
 The mere act of using your car is drying up the fuel tank, and most people would fill up their cars every couple of weeks or so.
-A report by the Australian Competition and Consumer Commission (ACCC) found that the average petrol prices in our five biggest cities are currently sitting at around $1.60 – a four-year high.
+A report by the Australian Competition and Consumer Commission (ACCC) found that the average petrol prices in our five biggest cities sat at around $1.30 per litre in the March 2019 quarter.
+This is a decline from $1.60 in the March 2018 quarter.

-The Australian Automobile Association’s (AAA) March 2018 Transport Affordability Index reported the average two-car Australian household (two adults, two children) pays $71.27 for fuel every week!
-You’ll probably pay less than this if it’s just you driving your car, but that still amounts to over $1,850 per year.
+The Australian Automobile Association’s (AAA) March 2019 Transport Affordability Index reported the average two-car Australian household (two adults, two children) pays $68.99 for fuel every week.
+That amounts to over $3,500 per year!

 Savings tip: There’s no shortage of smartphone apps that help you identify where the cheapest fuel is near you (there can be a variation of as much as 20 cents in different stations!).
 Check out apps like PetrolSpy, GasBuddy, Fuel Map and MotorMouth.